 According to an article published in the journal Classical and Quantum Gravity, US and UK scientists led by theoretical physicist Kip Thorne, who took part in the creation of the movie, managed to demonstrate how a black hole and the nearby galaxies would look like from a small distance.

 In their work, the scientists present the basic equations that have been used to create a computer simulation that describes the propagation of light near a rotating black hole.
 Unlike most image-generation methods, the researchers used an unconventional technique that relies on ray bundles instead of individual rays.
-This is what allowed them to create realistic animation of high quality without flickering.
+This is what allowed them to create a realistic animation of high quality without flickering.

 According to the authors of the study, this technique may be helpful in the future studies as it makes it possible to achieve IMAX-quality smoothness and avoid the problems associated with poor-quality images of curved light rays in motion.